nmorduch/nmorduch.github.io/_posts/2014-02-01-little-weaver.md

 img: lw.png
 ---

-Two friends and I recently started a small web development collective.
+Jekyll site for a small web development collective consisting of Harris Lapiroff, Stephen Burrows, and me.